-These couples poses can be a challenge, but are also great for beginners — you don’t need to be a yoga expert to get through this practice.
-Just remember to always listen to your body and don’t do anything that hurts.
-And don’t forget to laugh and have a blast connecting with your partner!
+These yoga poses for partners can be a little challenging, but are also great for beginners — you don’t need to be a yoga expert to get through this practice.
+Just remember to always listen to your body, focus on your breathing technique and don’t do anything that hurts.
+And don’t forget to laugh and have a blast connecting with your partner.

-Begin to “breath alternate” with your partner, so as you inhale, he exhales; as he inhales, you exhale.
+- Begin to “breath alternate” with your partner, so as you inhale, he or she exhales; as he or she inhales, you exhale.
 Practice for three to five minutes.

 This is a gentle way to connect with your partner, helps open the heart and is an easy way to connect with your breath.

 - Start in a seated position with legs crossed at the ankles or shins and your backs resting against each other.

 - Rest hands on thighs or knees and allow yourself to feel and connect with your partner.

 - Inhale and reach arms overhead, lengthening the spine as you reach up.

 - Exhale and twist to the right, bringing your right hand to the inside of your partner’s left knee and your left hand to the outside of your right knee/thigh.
 Your partner should mirror the movement.